1. About docusate

 2. Key facts

 - Docusate capsules and liquid take 1 or 2 days to work.

-- Do not give docusate to a child under 12 years old unless their doctor prescribes it.
+- Only give docusate to a child under 12 years old if their doctor prescribes it.

 - Do not take it for more than a week without talking with your doctor.